Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Testing non-classicality

 \subsection{Characteristic function as a witness of non-classicality}

 As described in Section~\ref{sec:interf}, the characteristic function of the KDQ distribution can be measured via an interferometric scheme.
-Clearly, upon measuring $\chi(u,v)$ in an open set in $\mathbb{R}^2$, one can (approximately) reconstruct the full distribution by way of the inverse Fourier transform -- like it was performed for the case of the TPM work distribution in~\cite{BatalhaoPRL14}.
+Clearly, upon measuring $\chi(u,v)$ in an open set in $\mathbb{R}^2$, one can (approximately) reconstruct the full distribution by way of the inverse Fourier transform, like it was performed for the case of the work distribution stemming from the TPM scheme in~\cite{BatalhaoPRL14}.

 However, we can also consider a less ``expensive'' route to witness non-classicality.
-In fact, Bochner's theorem~\cite{vakhania2012probability,rudin2017fourier,porcu2011characterization} states that \emph{the Fourier transform of a probability measure over $\mathbb{R}^m$ is necessarily a normalized continuous positive semi-definite function from the $\mathbb{R}^m$ to the complex numbers}.
-A function $\chi:\mathbb{R}^m\to\mathbb{C}$ is \emph{positive-semi-definite} if for any $\mathbf{x_1},\dots, \mathbf{x_n}\in\mathbb{R}^m$ the matrix $\alpha_{ij} = \chi(\mathbf{x}_i-\mathbf{x}_j)$ is positive semi-definite.
-This means that, if the characteristic function violates the positive-definite condition, then the KQD distribution necessarily presents non-classicality in the form of negativity and/or complex values.
+In fact, Bochner's theorem~\cite{vakhania2012probability,rudin2017fourier,porcu2011characterization} states that \emph{the Fourier transform of a probability measure over $\mathbb{R}^m$ is necessarily a normalized, continuous, positive semi-definite function from the $\mathbb{R}^m$ to the complex numbers}.
+A function $\chi:\mathbb{R}^m\to\mathbb{C}$ is \emph{positive semi-definite} if for any $\mathbf{x_1},\dots, \mathbf{x_n}\in\mathbb{R}^m$ the matrix with elements $\alpha_{ij} = \chi(\mathbf{x}_i-\mathbf{x}_j)$ is positive semi-definite.
+This means that, if the KDQ characteristic function violates the positive semi-definite condition, then $\aleph>0$.

 A first check on the KDQ characteristic function consists in looking for violations of the condition $\chi(-u,-v)=\chi^*(u,v)$ implied by the positive-semi-definite definition.
 This condition is violated only when ${\rm Im}(q_{if})\neq 0$.
-Thus, the violation of the condition $\chi(-u,-v)=\chi^*(u,v)$ serves as a witness of complex values in the KDQs and, correspondingly, as a witness of non-classicality.
+Thus, the violation of the condition $\chi(-u,-v)=\chi^*(u,v)$ serves as a witness of complex values in the KDQs and, correspondingly, as a witness of the KDQ non-classicality function.